shabilullah/rustblocker/README.md

-rustblocker --genpass --db-path /path/to/db      # Use an explicit database path rustblocker --https-port 8443                    # Custom HTTPS port when a valid cert exists rustblocker --force-http                         # Force HTTP-only even if HTTPS is configured
+rustblocker --genpass --db-path /path/to/db      # Use an explicit database path rustblocker --https-port 8443                    # Custom HTTPS port when a valid cert exists rustblocker --force-http                         # Force HTTP-only even if HTTPS is configured rustblocker --dns-max-in-flight 1024             # DNS concurrency cap; excess gets SERVFAIL
 ```

-`--genpass` auto-detects the service database at `/var/lib/rustblocker/rustblocker.db` when it exists.
-When run as root, it restarts the `rustblocker` service so existing Web UI sessions are invalidated immediately.
+Installed wrapper uses `/var/lib/rustblocker/rustblocker.db`; raw binary auto-detects that service database when it exists.
+When `--genpass` runs as root, it restarts the `rustblocker` service so existing Web UI sessions are invalidated immediately.

 Replica sync CLI overrides: